 Flag the Review

-You can flag it as inappropriate if the customer does not take down their review.
+You can flag the Google review as inappropriate if the customer does not take it down.
 To do this, click on the three dots next to the review on your Google listing, and then click “Flag as inappropriate.”
 Google will then review the flagged review and decide whether or not to remove it.

 Report the Review